- by Daniel

 While a nice, hot drink or meal is heaven for construction workers working in cold conditions, the opposite is true for people working in warmer climates.

-For these workers regular icy cold drinks to quench the thirst are vital to keep them cool and well hydrated.
+As for these workers regular ice cold drinks are vital to quench their thirst and keep them cool and hydrated.

 But if you're on a site with no fridge then what you end up with is a warm bottle of water that not only tastes gross, but is a real struggle to drink.